Your browser does not support JavaScript.

 WHEN DOES THE PROGRAM BEGIN?

-We have Preservice cohorts beginning each January.
-Intern cohorts begin at the beginning of each school year, with applications opening in the spring.
+We offer rolling enrollment for Preservice with asynchronous self-paced course to complete on your time.
+Intern cohorts begin at the beginning of each school year, with applications accepted starting in the spring.

 HOW MUCH DOES THE PROGRAM COST?

-The Preservice portion is $2,050 and the two year internship is $18,900 ($9,450 per year) if working in Placer County, $19,648 ($9,824 per year) if working outside of Placer County.
-However we do have grants that may help with test vouchers during Preservice and tuition assistance during internship
+The Preservice portion is $1,850 and the two year internship is $20,732 ($10,366 per year) if working in Placer County, $21,280 ($10,640 per year) if working outside of Placer County.
+If you already have a teaching credential, inquire within as your tuition costs may be even lower.

 Does PCOE offer any grants that may help lower my tuition costs?